ApacheTyler/Redux-React-Typescript-Template/README.md

 This project is aimed at providing a spring board for developing applications using react, redux, and typescript.
 This project contains some popular dependencies that are required for most project's using these technologies.

-This isn't meant for large projects as it stands, but rather a template that could be used for rapid templating and experimenting with these technologies.
+This isn't meant for large projects as it stands, but rather a template that could be used for rapid prototyping and experimenting with these technologies.

 ### What's in the box?###